What’s wrong with me?

-Life changes such as caring for aging parents, children leaving home and loss of a loved one, may also contribute to these two symptoms.
+Life changes such as caring for aging parents, children leaving home, and losing a loved one, may also contribute to these two symptoms.

 Women are naturally receptive to changes in situations.
-According to the study from NIH, we internalize emotions and feelings deeper than men, which can sometimes lead to worry and anxiety.
+According to NIH’s study, we internalize emotions and feelings deeper than men, which can sometimes lead to worry and anxiety.

 All these stressors can take a toll on our adrenals, the main stress regulator.
 As a result, we experience adrenal fatigue and stress hormones, like cortisol, go haywire.
 This creates many symptoms, which can add to our existing menopause discomforts.